jillalberts/privacy-glasses/README.md

 - This plugin does not provide any security against anything other than someone casually reading off of your screen.

+- This plugin does not connect to the internet for any reason.

 ### 💪 For power users

 - The "Toggle Privacy Glasses" command can be bound to a keyboard shortcut in Obsidian's settings for maximum ease of activation!